easy-chef/easy-chef.github.io/index.md

 ## Development History & Milestones

 The development process for EasyChef utilized  [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
-This development process consits of
+This development process consists of:

 * Development consists of a sequence of Milestones.
 * Each Milestone is specified as a set of tasks.